len-sla/Django_Pandas_Postgres_Dockerised/README.md

     volumes:
       - ./pandas_data:/data:Z
  ```
-    in the compos/local/pandas/start
+  in the composelocal/pandas/start
-    is simply
+    change was made to

     ```
     !/bin/bash
     ```